 The Executive's Privilege

-There is no legal doctrine of executive privilege.
-Instead, numerous competing doctrines exist that rely on different theories and refer to materially different types of disputes.
-At the same time, executive privilege may be the constitutional doctrine that has the most frequent, material impact on the balance of power between Congress and the executive branch.
-Both branches currently claim the final word in oversight disputes.
-Congress asserts its subpoenas are legally binding, and the executive branch claims the final authority to assert executive privilege and, accordingly, refuse to comply with a subpoena or to prosecute an official for that refusal.
+Both the executive branch and Congress claim the final word in oversight disputes.
+Congress asserts its subpoenas are legally binding.
+The executive branch claims the final authority to assert executive privilege and, accordingly, to refuse to comply with a subpoena without consequence.
 These divergent views stem in large part from the relative absence of any judicial precedent, including not a single Supreme Court decision on the privilege in the context of congressional oversight.
-In that vacuum — unconstrained by precedent — the executive branch has developed a comprehensive theory of executive privilege to support — and implement — prophylactic doctrines that render Congress largely powerless in oversight disputes.
-Although ample scholarship addresses executive privilege and the executive branch’s various positions, it does so on the basis of two premises: first, that the privilege is an affirmative constitutional authority belong to the president, and, second, that the privilege is, in part, a type of evidentiary privilege that depends on the type of information at issue.
+In that vacuum—unconstrained by precedent—the executive branch has developed a comprehensive theory of executive privilege to support and implement prophylactic doctrines that render Congress largely powerless in oversight disputes.

 Keywords: executive privilege, constitutional law, congress, oversight, impeachment